phact-cmf/Router/docs/en.md

 - RouteParser

 By default, Router uses GroupCountBased strategy.
-Any other strategy can be implemented similarly like default strategy, just provide your own implementations of needed objects:
+Any other strategy can be implemented similarly to default strategy, just provide your own implementations of needed objects:

 ```php